theredplanetsings/automationAD/README.md

 - **OU Paths:** Update the OU path in scripts to match your AD configuration.
 - **Default Passwords:** Change hardcoded passwords before production use.
 - **Testing:** Always test in a lab environment before production.
+- **UI Controls:** The GUI disables typing in selection lists and license displays to prevent accidental edits; only selection is allowed where appropriate.

 ## Disclaimer